awilli32/jsmini/02-Homework/02-VBA-Scripting/02-Case-Assignment/Instructions/README.md

 #### Instructions

-1. Extract words before the phrase "\_Wells_Fargo" to figure out the state.
+1. Dynamically update the headers.
+Extract words before the phrase "\_Wells_Fargo" to figure out the state.
+Do not manually type in the headers.

 2. Add the state to the first column of each spreadsheet.